ln-komandur/linux-utils/Convert_2pagePDF_to_1page.md

 ### Make a book with single pages
 `img2pdf single-page*.* -o Book-v1.pdf`

-### Whiten background
+### Whiten background, crop pages, and also sharpen each of them

-#### Split the book again to get png files for each page as below
+#### Split the book again to get png files of each page as below
-If you originally generated PNG files (using `pdftoppm -png`), skip this step and directly go for whitening the background
+If you originally generated PNG files (using `pdftoppm -png`), skip this step and directly go for progressing all pngs

 `mkdir png-images`